fli-iam/shanoir-ng/clients/README.md

-# Shanoir clients
+# Shanoir clients (tools which use the Shanoir API)

-Clients (tools which use the Shanoir API) are added to the main Shanoir repository as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Some clients like shanoir_downloader and download_data_on_shanoir are added to the main Shanoir repository as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## Submodules